pimcore-extensions/poll/README.md

 *   Polls reports as pie charts
 *   One vote per 24h limit (cookie based)

-You can find some screenshots [here](https://github.com/rafalgalka/pimcore-poll-plugin/tree/develop/docs/screenshots)
+You can find some screenshots [here](https://github.com/pimcore-extensions/poll/tree/master/docs/screenshots)

 ## Todo ##
-*   At this version it's possible to publish single poll at a time.
+*   Current version allows to publish single poll at a time.
     I have plan to extend plugin with placeholder snippet that will allow you to choose one of the active polls.

 ## Changelog ##
- * 2015-02-21   1.0.2   composer.json - published on [Packagist](https://packagist.org/packages/pimcore-extensions/poll),
+ * 2015-02-21   1.0.2   composer.json, publish on [Packagist](https://packagist.org/packages/pimcore-extensions/poll),
    compatibility with pimcore >= 2.3.0
  * 2011-12-27   1.0.1   Added poll visits counter
  * 2011-12-24   1.0.0   First release